 Once your child has used up their data, you won’t be charged excess data charges.
 However they won’t be able to access their data unless you purchase a data add-on.
 Up to 75GB of data banking is available on the Essential plan, while up to 150GB of data banking is available on the Plus plan.
 However you’ll need to maintain an automatic recharge (or recharge before the expiry) to rollover any unused data.

 In addition to the basic plan inclusions, Spriggy Mobile’s plans include several parental control features.
 You’ll be able to see your child’s call history by syncing the phone’s contact list and you’ll also be able to turn your kid’s mobile data off and on via the Spriggy app.
-There’s also a Bedtime Mode feature which restricts phone calls, texts and data usage between 8pm and 8am.
+There’s also a Nighttime mode and School mode which restricts data usage at night and during school hours.

 While you can sign up as a new customer and get a new mobile number, you can also transfer an existing phone number to your plan.
 You can read our guide about phone number porting to find out more.